QurashiAkh/the-house/README.md

 # The House

-Simple Forum written in PHP.
+Simple Old-School themed Forum written in PHP.

 ## How and Why?